-These cream cheese sugar cookies with cherry frosting are fun to make and delicious.
-Cherry cream cheese frosting is whipped up with REAL cherries and topped on sugar cookies that are the perfect amount of soft.
-This post is written by Jennifer Bragdon, The Dizzy Baker.
+These cherry sugar cookies are fun to make and delicious.
+Cherry buttercream frosting is whipped up with REAL cherries and topped on sugar cookies that are the perfect amount of soft.
+Perfect for Valentine’s Day cookies!

 Valentine’s Day Cookies

 It’s February, the month that swirls with all things “love”.
 It’s supposed to make us feel dreamy eyed and romantic.
 But for many of us, for a variety of reasons, it doesn’t always feel that way.
 If you’re single, Valentine’s Day can exaggerate loneliness.
 If you’re in a relationship, you may feel the pressure of your partners expectations.
-When you’re living with a chronic illness, those feelings can run deeper and leave you wondering if you’ll ever find a partner willing to embrace your sick days.
-The truth is many of us in relationships have the same fear.
-We’re often wondering how our illness is affecting others and that can leave us questioning whether or not we’re good partners.
 For some of us, Valentine’s Day has a way of stirring up our insecurities.
 If you haven’t guessed by now, I’m one of those people that feels a bit sad on Valentine’s Day.
 I’m not really a fan of the expected romance that comes with it.
-Let me explain…

 Even though I never have all the romantic feels on Valentine’s Day, I do feel a strong desire to tell the people that are there for me that I love and appreciate them.
-I firmly believe in the cheesy little phrase – “find your tribe, love them hard”.
 If you have that Valentine’s Day dread for whatever personal reason you’re going through, try shifting those negative feelings.
 Let kindness, rather than romance, be your guide on Valentine’s Day.
-I’ve been with my Tom for 21 years and it’s important to me to find a way to celebrate together despite my sadness.

 Not too sweet, soft, with crispy edge, these cream cheese sugar cookies are what dreams are made of!
-The cherry buttercream frosting is fresh and flavorful without using food coloring for the pink hue.
+The cherry buttercream frosting is fresh and flavorful without using food coloring.
+Perfect for Valentine's Day.

 - 3 cups all purpose flour